FuelLabs/fuels-ts/apps/docs/src/guide/utilities/asset-api.md

 <<< @./snippets/asset-api/asset-by-id.ts#full{ts:line-numbers}

-By default, we will request the asset information for Mainnet.
-If you want to request the asset information for Testnet, you can pass the `url` parameter (this is the same for the [`getAssetsByOwner`](#assets-by-owner) function).
+By default, we will request the asset information for `mainnet`.
+If you want to request the asset information from other networks, you can pass the `network` parameter (this is the same for the [`getAssetsByOwner`](#assets-by-owner) function).

 <<< @./snippets/asset-api/asset-by-id.ts#testnet{ts:line-numbers}